4 Ways to Prevent Workplace Burnout

 You have likely heard this advice thousands of times, but for some reason, we tend to ignore it and push it to the back of our minds.
 It never hurts to get another reminder that your physical health depends on how you treat your body.
 When you take care of yourself physically, you will better be able to handle stresses emotionally, which will work to prevent burnout.

-Make sure you are eating healthy, getting full nights of sleep, and exercising weekly.
+Make sure you are eating healthy, getting a full nights sleep, and exercising weekly.
 All of these work to combat stress, lowering your risk of developing burnout.
 While this tip seems obvious, it is perhaps the most important.

 2. Practice Mind-Body Exercises